MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 To learn more about adding a timer control to an SLA-enabled entity, go to [Add a timer control for SLA-enabled entities](add-timer-control-case-form-track-time-against-sla.md).

-## View active duration and elapsed time for SLA KPI Instances
+## Know active duration and elapsed time for SLA KPI Instances

 > [!NOTE]
 > Active duration calculation will be asynchronous by default, as an early access feature.
 You can opt in early to enable these features in your environment.
 This will allow you to test these features and then adopt them across your environments.
 For information about how to enable these features, see [Opt in to early access updates](/power-platform/admin/opt-in-early-access-updates).